-The eighth issue of The Confluence.
+The ninth issue of The Confluence.
 A regional studies journal published by Lindenwood University Press.

 by Miranda Rechtenwald

 When Washington University sent young architect Victor Gilbertson to Europe to study church architecture in 1939, officials knew a war was brewing.
 What they didn’t realize was that Gilbertson would end up in the middle of the start of a global conflict.
 His correspondence to and from St. Louis suggests the perils of a young architect.